 The MYP is a balanced, holistic framework through which students make connections between academic disciplines and develop transdisciplinary learning skills.
 It was added to the International Baccalaureate (IB) in 1994.

 In each year of the programme, MYP students take eight courses: English, second language (Spanish, French), social studies, science, mathematics, fine arts, physical and health education, and design.
-With the support of the programme coordinator, Ms. Sarah Phillips, MYP teachers deliver subject-specific courses that are connected to each other with Key Concepts and Global Contexts that span subject areas.
+With the support of the programme coordinator, Mr. Mark Pulfer, MYP teachers deliver subject-specific courses that are connected to each other with Key Concepts and Global Contexts that span subject areas.

 The MYP follows nicely from the PYP and is an inquiry-based programme.
 Similar to the PYP, the teachers prepare lesson plans using an IB template that requires thoughtful integration of the elements of the MYP framework and application of a variety of teaching strategies.
 The Approaches to Learning skills are developed throughout the programme, fostering critical thinking, creativity, collaboration, organization and communication skills.
 Student learning is assessed using a variety of internally-developed tasks such as projects, presentations, tests, essays and investigations.
 These tasks assess student achievement against subject-specific objectives, as well as their progress against transdisciplinary objectives, like critical thinking and communication skills.